Blue Waterfalls

 La Celestial I & II

 In the case of a water avalanche, the water will come down at this point with all its might.
 Look around, and you can see the evidence.
 Crossing some rocks and a trail, you finally reach the river with the La Celestial showing its beauty.
-Swimming is allowed but be careful.
-Look around and enjoy the rock formations and greenery.
+Swimming is allowed, but be careful.
+Take a moment to look around and enjoy the stunning rock formations and lush greenery.
 La Celestial is one of the most famous blue waterfalls for taking a dip, adults only, as the currents at the waterfall can be intense.

 La Turquesa

-This little blue waterfall is so cute and perfect for a nice swim.
-If you pass the La Celestial entrance, keep going north on the trail for another 100 meters.
+This little blue waterfall is adorable and perfect for a relaxing swim.
+If you pass through the La Celestial entrance, continue north on the trail for another 100 meters.
 Turn right at the sign and walk through the primary forest another 75 meters slowly downhill.
-Turn right, make a few tiny steps into the river and walk upstream for 20 meters.
+Turn right, make a few tiny steps into the river, and walk upstream for 20 meters.
 Enjoy this little paradise.

 La Pintada